Arunkumar1527/REAL-TIME-DRIVER-DROWSINESS-DETECTION-AND-ALERT-SYSTEM/README.md

-# 🚗 Driver Drowsiness Detection System
+# 🚗 Real Time Driver Drowsiness Detection and Alert System

 **A real-time AI-powered system to detect driver fatigue and prevent accidents.**